-In 2013, you need to lean into our pain instead of band aiding it.
+This year, you need to lean into our pain instead of band aiding it.
 Stop covering it up with quick solutions, trite answers and blame.
 Don’t muscle your way through either.

 Dig deeper and get to the root.
 Of course it hurts more to linger, to dig deeper, but that’s how you get healed.

-Real healing comes when we know where we hurt; and we won’t know where we hurt until we pay attention.
+Healing happens when we know where we hurt; and we won’t know where we hurt until we pay attention.
 (You can click here to tweet that)

 2. Let go of the past